Congratulations for the receiving a grant!

 Insurance premiums are included in the 12-month full-time or the 24-month part-time (50%) working grants.
 Therefore, the recipient must allocate approximately 15% of a working grant (12 or 24 months) to cover the insurance premiums.
 It is the recipient’s responsibility to obtain the insurance and pay the premiums.

-For more information on social security for grant recipients, please, visit the Mela website.
+For more information on social security for grant recipients, please, read their info paper or visit the Mela website.

 Data protection